dreipol/meta-tagger/README.rst

 Model mixin
 -----------
-The ``MetaTagMixin`` is helpful to customize the meta tags of your own Django apps.
-The usage is straightforward like any other mixin.
+This package provides several mixins for the models of your own Django apps.
+The usage of ``MetaTagTitleDescriptionMixin``, ``OpenGraphMixin``, ``RobotsMixin`` is straightforward like any other mixin.
 If your view has a context variable called ``object``, which is the default value for the class based generic ``DetailView``, you don't need to consider anything.
 Otherwise just pass the object as context to your view.

 Make sure you don't forget to implement your translation settings before you create your migrations.

+You might want to use one of your own model fields as meta title.
+By overriding the corresponding method (e.g. get_meta_title), it is very easy to provide another value.

 Static settings